-On 18 December 2019 we released our Final report on the Values of Customer Reliability (VCR) review, setting out the VCR values for unplanned outages of up to 12 hours in duration (i.e. standard outages) for the National Electricity Market (NEM) and the Northern Territory.
+On 18 December 2019 we released our final decision on the Values of Customer Reliability (VCR) review, setting out the VCR values for unplanned outages of up to 12 hours in duration (i.e. standard outages) for the National Electricity Market (NEM) and the Northern Territory.

-- residential customers continue to value reliability and have a preference to avoid longer outages, and outages which occur at peak times (defined as 7am to 10am and 5pm to 8pm).
-However, residential values are lower in 2019 than in 2014 with the exception of customers in suburban Adelaide
+- Residential customers continue to value reliability and have a preference to avoid longer outages, and outages which occur at peak times (defined as 7-10 AM and 5-8 PM).
+However, residential values are lower in 2019 than in 2014 with the exception of customers in suburban Adelaide.

 - The 2019 VCR values are lower than the 2014 results for agricultural and commercial customers, and higher for industrial customers.